zX3no/gonk/README.md

 - Gonk doesn't start after an update.

-  Run `gonk reset` to reset your config file and database.
+  Run `gonk reset` to reset your database.

 - If your music player has broken lines, increase your zoom level or font size.